96005 PRIVATE LEONARD BARNETT

 - Western Front Association; London, England; WWI Pension Record Cards and Ledgers; Reference: 018/0051/Bar-Bra

-- Army Medal Office (In the Care of the Western Front Association Website); London, England; Wwi Medal Index Cards
+- Army Medal Office (In the Care of the Western Front Association Website); London, England; WWI Medal Index Cards

 - The National Archives; London, England, UK; War Office: Soldiers' Documents, First World War Wo363